 Chad's Legacy Project quickly cultivated leadership partners in governmental, educational, provider, payer and mental health advocacy arenas.
 A vision was born to bring key stakeholders from across Washington State to the table to work together in improving access to effective mental health care and awareness.
 In close partnership with the Department of Psychiatry and Behavioral Sciences at the University of Washington, the Washington State Mental Health Summit was created.
 At the first summit in 2017, over 100 key leaders were invited to create a preliminary list of actionable initiatives that could transform the landscape of awareness and care.
 Ten bold initiatives were developed.

 The transformative, action-based work that was started at the first summit in 2017 continued with the second summit on May 8, 2018 when 500 stakeholders convened at the first open-invitation event.
 These events were followed by the third event on October 29th, 2019 where 600 stakeholders in the Mental Health community attended and helped move more innovation into the light.
 Many of those initiatives are completed, with efforts continuing toward final implementation on others.
 Through this continuing work, Washington State will create a new landscape and emerge as a national leader in mental health care.
 The work started and presented at the summit is open to all who are interested in participating in the creation of a model for the rest of the nation to follow.
-We hope you join us at our next summit on October 28, 2021.
-Registration opens in August!

 Learn more about: